sanketpadhyal/FresshMart/README.md

 - **Location:** Shirpur, India 🇮🇳
 - **Launch Target:** After my first semester
-- **Stage:** Admin Panel in development
+- **Current Stage:** Admin Panel in progress
-- **Focus:** 100% Mobile-first experience
+- **Focus:** 100% Mobile-first experience for all users

 ---

 ## 💬 Developer Note

-FreshMart is not just another project — it’s my **first real startup**.
+**FreshMart** is not just a project — it’s my **first real startup** and a dream in progress.
-I’m building it step by step to help people in Shirpur shop for groceries quickly and easily, right from their phones.
+I’m building it step by step to help people in **Shirpur** shop for groceries easily, directly from their mobile phones.

-Once it’s live, anyone in Shirpur can order online with just a few taps!
+Once launched, anyone in Shirpur can order their daily essentials online with just a few taps — quick, reliable, and fresh every time 🛒

 ---